jflemi17/drake_simple/README.md

 # drake_simple
-Basic template file for students in phylometh
+Basic template file for students in phylometh.

+Others should feel free to use this.